Why a Notice of Intent to File Lien is Crucial

 Step 4: Follow Up and File the Mechanics Lien if Necessary

-If the property owner still does not pay after receiving the notice, you may need to file a mechanics lien.
+If the property owner still does not pay after receiving the notice, you may need to file a mechanics lien claim.

-- Filing Mechanics Lien: If payment is not received, proceed with filing the mechanics lien.
+Filing Mechanics Lien: If payment is not received, proceed with filing the mechanics lien claim.
 This involves submitting the lien to the town clerk or recorder of deeds.

 By following these steps, you can prepare and serve a notice of intent to file lien efficiently and effectively.
 This process helps protect your rights and increases your chances of getting paid for your work.